victorlun/SignTranslator/README.md

 No contribution as this is a school assignment

 ## Project Status
-The project is still being developed, some major functionality is still missing.
-Such as saving translations to users etc.
+The project is to be considered done at this point.
+Redux never got implemented due to lack of time.

 ## Author
-Written by Victor Lundqvist
+Victor Lundqvist